Finax Blog

 In times of heightened uncertainty and market volatility, it's easy to fall into "tunnel vision", getting locked in one type of reasoning and ideas – especially if you allow the media landscape to influence you (more on this below).

-Don't be afraid to call your Finax Elite wealth manager (if you have one) to discuss your chosen investment strategy, diversification rules, and possible scenarios for future development.
+Don't be afraid to call our customer service your Finax Elite wealth manager (if you have one) to discuss your chosen investment strategy, diversification rules, and possible future development scenarios.
 If nothing else, such a conversation can grant you a different view of events, enabling you to compare your thoughts and assure yourself that you're on the right track.

-Be ready to enter the market and buy at favorable prices
+Be ready to enter the market and buy at favourable prices

 Every situation can be viewed as a glass half full or half empty.
 Intelligent investors with a clear long-term investment objective welcome downturns, as they create an opportunity to purchase assets at "fire-sale prices".